ManiacalLabs/BiblioPixel/scripts/documentation/README.rst

 1. Initial setup.
 ===============================

-There are four different git branches needed for building BiblioPixel documentation, and all they need to be checked out in the same directory:
+There are three different git branches needed for building BiblioPixel documentation, and all they need to be checked out in the same directory:

 .. code-block:: bash

    <root directory>
-       BiblioPixel            # master, dev or docs branch BiblioPixel.gh-pages   # gh-pages branch
+       BiblioPixel            # master, dev or docs branch DocsFiles              # master branch
-       DocsFiles              # master branch
        BiblioPixelAnimations  # master branch